 Next, let’s examine Microsoft’s Azure CDN.
 Azure delivers all sorts of content.
 However, they have a dedicated “Media Services division” that focuses on live streaming and on-demand video.

-Like many other CDN’s, Azure pricing depends on region.
+Like many other CDN’s, Azure pricing depends on the region.
 In the western US, live streaming starts at $0.99 per hour, per live channel.
 Encoding can be added for an additional fee.
 The first 5 GB of bandwidth is free, and after that, bandwidth varies from 8.7 cents down to 5 cents per GB.
 The more you use, the cheaper it is.

 Tech support is an additional fee starting at $29.99 per month for basic support.